-July 15–18, 2021 | UCL, Institute of Education, London, UK
+July 15–18, 2021 | Online from UCL, Institute of Education, London, UK

-The Organising Committee of The 9th European Conference on Language Learning (ECLL) is composed of distinguished academics who are experts in their fields.
-Organising Committee members may also be members of IAFOR's International Academic Advisory Board.
-The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, and so forth; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and overseeing the reviewing of abstracts submitted to the conference.
+The Conference Programme Committee is composed of distinguished academics who are experts in their fields.
+Conference Programme Committee members may also be members of IAFOR's International Academic Board.
+The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, and so forth; event outreach and promotion; recommending and attracting future Conference Programme Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and overseeing the reviewing of abstracts submitted to the conference.

 ECLL2021 Review Committee

 - Dr Rabab Abdel-Fattah, Qassim University, Saudi Arabia